ickc/pancritic/README.rst

 LaTeX Ouptut
 ------------

-Note that the LaTeX output requires the LaTeX packages ``color`` and ``soul``.
+Note that the LaTeX output requires the LaTeX packages ``changes>=3``.
+[1]_

-One can achieve this by either using a custom template or ``--include-in-header`` option.
+One can tell pandoc to use this package by either using a custom template or ``--include-in-header`` option.
 Or you can use the trick of putting the following in your YAML front matter, like this file:

 .. code:: yaml

    ---
-    fontfamily: lmodern,color,soul
+   fontfamily: lmodern,changes
    ...

 Markdown within the CriticMarkup will not be rendered in LaTeX output.
 If you want to change this behavior, you can take a look at: `LaTeX